bcbio/bcbio-nextgen/docs/contents/purecn.md

 ## Troubleshooting

-We found useful to adjust some memory parameters when running large cohorts (149 samples): https://github.com/bcbio/bcbio-nextgen/issues/3230
+We found useful to adjust memory parameters when running large cohorts with ipython (149 samples): [see issue 3230](https://github.com/bcbio/bcbio-nextgen/issues/3230).

 ## References